collective/plone.app.imagecropping/README.rst

-for archetypes and dexterity (by adding the interface option) this should kinda work: contextobject/@@storeCrop?interface=my.package.foo.interfaces.IInterface&fieldname=image&scalename=thumb,crop-information
+For archetypes and dexterity (by adding the interface option) this should kinda work: contextobject/@@storeCrop?interface=my.package.foo.interfaces.IInterface&fieldname=image&scalename=thumb,crop-information

-class croppingview:
+**Class croppingview**

 #this is used to display in JCrop
 INITIAL_SIZE = (1000,1000)